dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 - `replace` - all files that belong to such tables are deleted from dataset folder, and then the current set of files is added.
 - `merge` - falls back to `append`

+## File Compression

+The filesystem destination in the dlt library uses gzip compression by default for efficiency, which may result in the files being stored in a compressed format.
+This format may not be easily readable as plain text or JSON Lines (jsonl) files.
+If you encounter files that seem unreadable, they may be compressed.

+To handle compressed files:

+- To decompress a gzip file, you can use tools like gunzip.
+This will convert the compressed file back to its original format, making it readable.
+- To disable compression, you can modify the data_writer.disable_compression setting in your config.toml file.
+This can be useful if you want to access the files directly without needing to decompress them.

+For more details on managing file compression, please visit our documentation on performance optimization: [Disabling and Enabling File Compression](https://dlthub.com/docs/reference/performance#disabling-and-enabling-file-compression).

 ## Data loading
 All the files are stored in a single folder with the name of the dataset that you passed to the `run` or `load` methods of `pipeline`.
 In our example chess pipeline it is **chess_players_games_data**.